 Prevalent throughout Sayabouly, this three-day ritual centers on a lengthy procession, in which men wearing massive paperboard masks and drummers lead four spirits throughout the area.
 Generally held in mid-March depending on the lunar calendar, the three-day Phavet Festivals gives locals the opportunity to pay honor to the spirits that protect them.
 Sayabouly Province celebrates Boun Phavet in mid-March, to pay tribute to Phavet’s spirit and celebrate his return.
-The three-day festival begins with a parade at the cemetery of Wat Sibounheuang led by two spirit ghosts, who protected Phavet on its way back home and two medicine man, offering herbal medicines to the villagers.
+The three-day festival begins with a parade at the cemetery of Wat Sibounheuang led by two spirit ghosts, who protected Phavet on it's way back home and two medicine men, offering herbal medicines to the villagers.

 Pi Mai Lao (Lao New Year)

-Celebrated over three days in mid-April, and with plenty of festive water splashing, Sayabouly’s District centers present New Year’s celebrations that include beauty contests to select Miss New Year, cultural performances, food stalls, and clothing and handicraft fairs.
+Celebrated over three days in mid-April, and with plenty of festive water splashing, Sayabouly’s district centers present New Year’s celebrations that include beauty contests to select Miss New Year, cultural performances, food stalls, and clothing and handicraft fairs.
 Village temples hold more modest function, as they mainly focus on religious rituals.

 Boun Bang Fai (Rocket Festival)

 Boun Ok Phansa (End of Buddhist Lent)

 This late-May/early June festival linked to fertility and bringing rain kicks off with a parade of homemade rockets from competing villages.
 The crowd thickens as the large bamboo rockets reach the field from which they are launched skyward.